GoogleCloudPlatform/mongodb-cloud-manager/README.md

 ## Deploy MongoDB using Cloud Manager

-Once the instances have completed the setup process, they should be visible in Cloud Manager interface via `Deployment > Servers`.
+Once the instances have completed the setup process, they should be visible via `Cloud Manager > Deployment > Servers`.

 ## Clean Up